 Young thorns that are less than a year old are usually reddish in color.
 They grow column by column that those at the top are younger than those at the bottom.

-For example, a Saguaro that begins to grow arms is at least 70 years old.
-A Saguaro with one fully grown arm is at least 100 years old.
+The best example of columnar cacti is the saguaro, which begins to grow arms when it is at least 70 years old.
+A saguaro with one fully grown arm is at least 100 years old.
 If there are several arms and flowers, it is probably over 150 years old.

-Other types of cacti such as the Golden Barrel cacti, however, do not grow branches.
+Other globular types of cacti, such as the Golden Barrel cacti, however, do not grow arms.

 Most of the small, round ones sold in the store will never become larger than a fist.
-Others may develop into a clump of several small columns of maybe half a foot in length.
+Others may develop into a clump of several small columns, maybe half a foot in length.

 As to temperature and sunlight, some will not grow at all if the mean temperature is below 77 degrees Fahrenheit (25 degrees Celcius).